kismiskorada/Spam-Email-Classification/README.md

 2.Naive Byes Model Training:

-After vectorization, the document-term matrix (DTM) was converted into a pandas DataFrame.
+After vectorization, the document Malware Matrix was converted into a pandas DataFrame.
 Each row in this DataFrame corresponds to a document, with columns representing the frequency of each term after vectorization.I then split the dataset into training (70%) and testing (30%) sets.I applied a Multinomial Naive Bayes classifier to the training data.
 This type of classifier is suitable for classification with discrete features (e.g., word counts for text classification).

 3.Model Evaluation: